transmission/transmission/qt/README.txt

-STATUS

-   This application is very new and is in beta.
-There may be bugs!
-   Also, the name "QTransmission" is a placeholder.

 VOLUNTEERS WANTED

    - If you find a bug, please report it at http://trac.transmissionbt.com/
    - New translations are encouraged
    - Windows devs: it would be interesting to see if/how this works on Windows
-   - Suggestions for a better name than "QTransmission" would be good ;)

-ABOUT QTRANSMISSION
+ABOUT TRANSMISSION-QT

-   QTransmission is a GUI for Transmission loosely based on the GTK+ client.
+   Transmission-qt is a GUI for Transmission loosely based on the GTK+ client.

    This is the only Transmission client that can act as its own self-contained session (as the GTK+ and Mac clients do), and can also connect to a remote